Henry Winkler: 2018–present: Awards success

-2018–2023: Barry
+Barry

 When Bill Hader developed the HBO comedy Barry with Alec Berg, he asked HBO if they could "get" Winkler for the part of acting teacher Gene Cousineau.
 According to Hader, he was "out of [his] mind" when HBO told him that Winkler was coming to audition for the role.
 In addition, Winkler's son Max, who is a director, helped him to prepare for this audition.

 Work for the first season of Barry began in 2016.
 Winkler has noted parallels between Barry and his time on Happy Days.
 He "was 27 when I did the Fonz, and now, I'm 72.
 I just flipped the numbers."
 In his role as Cousineau, he wears Garry Marshall's tie as "a tribute to my mentor".
 Cousineau was originally written to be "much darker, much colder—really cynical", but after Winkler added his own insight, the character became more affectionate.
 Portraying Cousineau allowed Winkler to draw upon decades of experience with acting teachers.
 Winkler continued his lifelong habit of improvising when he forgot his lines, something he has "done my whole career—except I drove Bill mad".

 Winkler received his first Primetime Emmy Award in 2018 for his portrayal of Gene Cousineau.
 He also won two Critics' Choice Television Awards for Best Supporting Actor in a Comedy Series in 2019 and 2023.
 In addition, he received three Primetime Emmy nominations, three Golden Globe nominations, and four Screen Actors Guild Awards nominations for the role.

-2025: Hazardous History
+Hazardous History

 In 2025, Winkler hosted the series Hazardous History with Henry Winkler on the History Channel.

+Other work

+Winkler appeared as Fritz in the 2021–2024 animated streaming television series Monsters at Work.
+He also appeared as Uncle Joe in Wes Anderson's 2021 release The French Dispatch and made a cameo appearance as Al Pratt (Uncle Al) in the 2022 release Black Adam.
+In December 2025, Winkler was a guest narrator at Disney's Candlelight Processional at Walt Disney World.